Allfeat/docs/docs/faq.md

 ### Q: My node won't start.
 What should I do?
 A: Check your node's logs for errors.
 Common issues include incorrect configurations or missing dependencies.
 Refer to [Running a Local Node](running-a-node/docker.md) for setup details.

-### Q: How can I troubleshoot smart contract deployment issues?
-A: Ensure your contract is correctly compiled and that you're connected to the Allfeat node.
-For deployment issues, consult the [Deployment of Smart Contracts on Allfeat](smart-contracts/deployment.md) guide.

 ## More Information